 apply differential operators such as divergence and gradient on tensor fields.

 Following Gordon (Gordon 2003), a structure is "any assemblage of materials which is intended to sustain loads".
-The term optimization means making things best.
+The term optimization means "making things best".
 Thus, structural optimization is the subject of making an assemblage of materials sustain loads in the best way (Christensen and Klarbring 2008).

 The term best depends on what we define to be the objective function of our design problem.
 It could be the weight to obtain light structures, it could be the cost to obtain cheap structures, or it could be CO2 emissions to obtain sustainable structures.
 Usually the optimization is subject to some constraints, for example a certain load that has to be endured without permanent deformation.
 The variables that we can change to optimize the objective function are called design variables.
 Depending on the choice of design variables, we generally divide three types of structural optimization problems: